 Just an hour's drive from central Bangkok, this huge all-in-one cafe offers various activities that can keep the whole family entertained for the day.
 From pop-up stalls, restaurants, bars and cafes, you can take your pick from the wide selection of food options and shops.
 Surrounded by the lush greenery, one highlight of the cafe is its beautiful photo spots like the amazing lotus pond.
 Another highlight is the free petting zoo, where you can meet animals like peacocks, bunnies and ponies.

 Dubua Cafe, 88 Bang Kaeo Fa, Nakhon Chai Si District, Nakhon Pathom 73120, www.facebook.com/DuBuaBangLen/

-Located in one of the hippest neighborhoods in Bangkok, this creative space offers a whopping 4 storeys worth of cafes, pop-up stores and restaurants.
+Located in one of the hippest neighborhoods in Bangkok, this creative space offers a whopping 4 stories worth of cafes, pop-up stores and restaurants.
 At the mezzanine floor, there is a marketplace with over 18 food stalls to choose from including local Thai dishes, Mexican cuisine and Taiwanese street food.
-The tranquil atmosphere and open space offers a nice place for the family to chill out after exploring the city.
+The tranquil atmosphere and open space offer a nice place for the family to chill out after exploring the city.

 Opens daily from 8am - 1am.